 We’re showcasing 100% crops here to examine smaller details, as that’s really the whole point of a zoom lens.
 Note that the OnePlus shots appear more zoomed in due to its lower 8MP capture resolution, compared to 12-megapixel outputs from the Huawei P40 Pro and Galaxy S20 Plus.

 Starting at 2x, the OnePlus 8 Pro is definitely in last place here, with tree and grass details smushed into oblivion.
 It’s closer between the S20 Plus and P40 Pro.
 Both are heavily processed to clean up the images, but the P40 Pro’s colors are washed out compared to its competitors.
 The OnePlus 8 Pro pulls back into contention at 3x with a vast improvement in detail.
-Although the image is clearly oversharpened to give the illusion of more detail.
-Again, it’s close between Huawei and Samsung, even with these 100% crops, but both suffer from heavy doses of processing.
+However, the image is clearly oversharpened to give the illusion of more detail.
+Again, it’s close between Huawei and Samsung, even with these 100% crops, but both suffer from heavy processing doses.

 None of these phones offer a truly comprehensive zoom package.